LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

     * **Agent Skill ID**: Specify the ID of the skill to which to transfer the conversation.
 The skill is defined in LiveEngage.
 Here you can specify the ID using a bot context variable like `{$botContext.skillId}`, or you can enter a direct, numeric value.

         When the transfer is attempted, the Agent Skill Id is evaluated first; if it isn't numeric, the fallback message is sent to the user.
 If the value is numeric, but the bot doesn't respond for more than 3 minutes, an attempt is made to transfer to the fallback skill ID *if one is specified in the [agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-an-agent-connector)*.
 Otherwise, the transfer fails.
-For information on handling failures, see below here.
+For information on handling failures, see below.

     * **Transfer Bot Context**: Used for [manual, bot-to-bot transfers](conversation-builder-bots-bot-to-bot-transfers.html#manual-transfers) only.
 Select this to *automatically* pass the user's intent and/or message from the sender bot to the receiver bot.
 This lets the receiver bot know the appropriate dialog to start after the transfer.